Virus disaster leaves deep scars on India's economy

 Some observers also fear the psychological blow from the virus disaster that ripped through India this year killing tens of thousands of people will leave consumer reluctant to spend.

-India’s government is sticking with a forecast that the economy will grow 10.5per cent in the fiscal year that started on April 1, but on Tuesday State Bank of India - the country's largest lender - slashed its growth forecast to 7.9per cent from 10.4per cent.
+India’s government is sticking with a forecast that the economy will grow 10.5 per cent in the fiscal year that started on Apr 1, but on Tuesday State Bank of India - the country's largest lender - slashed its growth forecast to 7.9 per cent from 10.4 per cent.

 Several international banks such as Barclays and UBS have also cut back their predictions.